Meg Odgers | MAPS

-Meg is a Clinical Psychology Registrar based in Geelong.
+Meg is a Clinical Psychologist based in Geelong.
 She completed her Master of Psychology (Clinical) postgraduate degree at Deakin University.
 Meg provides evidence-based psychological interventions to young people and adults experiencing mental health concerns.

 Meg values holistic health and uses a relational approach in working with people experiencing a range of concerns.
 She utilises several treatment approaches to support people to process their experiences to enable them to reach their goals.

 Areas of Practice